KaanOzen-mF/VirtualMarket/README.md

 ## How to run the application

+###In order to run the application, project files must be imported to Android Studio.
+After that an emulator is needed to simulate the application as if we it is running on a real Android Phone

 1. Android Stuido has to be installed https://developer.android.com/studio

 2. Download the project from the GitHub as a zip file